 Materials You Can Use in Your Class

-The following workshop materials were created with CIE in mind and use CIE texts and essays as examples, but may also be appropriate for other classes that include thesis-driven argumentation and/or textual analysis.
+The following workshop materials include videos, PowerPoint presentations, and worksheets.
+They were created with CIE in mind and use CIE texts and essays as examples, but may also be appropriate for other classes that include thesis-driven argumentation and/or textual analysis.
 You can use the materials in class or assign them for homework.

 A Writing Fellow is available to give your class a five-minute introduction to the Center for Writing and Speaking at the beginning or end of your class.
 Class visits are a great way to familiarize your students with the Center and make them feel comfortable with its services.